A guilty plea must be

 THE DEFENDANT: Yes.

-THE COURT: Taking everything into account and into consideration, do you believe that this plea bargain is in your best interest?
+you believe that this plea bargain is in your best interest?

 THE DEFENDANT: Yes, I do.